michelin/suricate-widget-tester/README.md

 ### JavaScript Execution

-The widget tester executes the JavaScript file of a widget.
+The Suricate Widget Tester executes the JavaScript file of a widget.
 It can be used to ensure that:

 - The calls to REST APIs provide the expected responses.
 - The processing of REST API responses works as expected.